thaffy/FastApiDiscordBot/README.md

 http://127.0.0.1:8000/docs
 ```

-The discord bot starts in mainy.py's lifespan method.
+The discord bot starts in main.py's lifespan method.
 It might take a few seconds to start the bot after the api is up.

+The API & Swagger Docs should function normally, even if the bot is not running.

 ## Useful Links